Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

-Anne Sophie used xxx credits, Bozhi used xxx credits, Tobias used xxx credits and Jakub used 6.95 credits.
+Anne Sophie used 4.18 credits, Bozhi used xxx credits, Tobias used xxx credits and Jakub used 6.95 credits.
 Thus, in total xxx credits was spend during development.

 ## Overall discussion of project